 - A near-side external audible alarm

 Once you have installed the required safety systems on your vehicle, you will need to submit some pictures as evidence to TfL.
-Their website provides some examples of what your evidence photos should look like, but in a nutshell the pictures should be a high-quality, and clearly show your new safety equipment and license plate.
+Their website provides some examples of what your evidence photos should look like, but in a nutshell, the pictures should be high-quality, and clearly show your new safety equipment and license plate.

-Managing your safety permit post-October 2020
+Managing your safety permit post-February 2021

 You will not receive a physical copy of your permit following the legislation’s ‘go live’ date.
 Everything is electronic, and automatic license plate recognition cameras will pick up your vehicle ensuring you are compliant entering London.